ayush9001/bucket-list-trails-site/README.md

 This project is a static site intended for Netlify.
 The `_redirects` file at the project root is preserved for Netlify routing rules.

+Note: slide images use `loading="lazy"` to defer offscreen loads — safe and recommended for small sites.